globocom/benchmark-python-wsgi/README.md

 Which performs:
 * POST to add a resource
-* PUT to get a resource
+* GET to get a resource

 Increasing the rate with an interval of 100 from 400 up to 9000 requests per second for a total of 40.000 requests at each interval.